Logo

 The traditional SDLC establishes a linear progression of activities, where each stage is separate.
 The QA team can start testing only after developers finish coding the solution, and they have to finish all quality assurance (QA) activities before deployment.

 Shift-left testing is part of the continuous integration (CI) and continuous delivery (CD) approach to software development that suggests involving the QA team in the early stages of the development process.
 The key shift-left testing principle is literally shifting testing left in the software development cycle โ€” closer to the design or even requirements gathering stages.
+This type of testing can also be a part of secure SDLC.

 Traditional and shift-left models of QA